 The most common annotation is the listing of the name under which the taxon was reported if the name has changed.
 Less commonly, some other aspect is commented upon.
 Annotations may be added to non-Arizona accounts as time allows.

-Following the higher taxonomy of chordates noted in the Center for North American Herpetology, the turtles are recognized as a separate taxonomic class, the Chelonia; the other class split from the Reptilia, the crocodilians (class Eusuchia), is not represented in the Pleistocene fossil record of our region.
+Following the higher taxonomy of chordates noted in the Center for North American Herpetology, the turtles are recognized as a separate taxonomic class, the Chelonia as are the crocodilians (class Eusuchia).

 Each taxon has its sites of occurrence mapped.
 No attempt has been made to be extremely accurate in placement of the dots representing the sites, the maps being designed largely to show the pattern of distribution.
 Site names, however, are listed in each account.
-Blancan-age sites are shown with a yellow-centered dot; Irvingtonian-age sites with a green-centered dot; and Rancholabrean and Pleistocene sites not specified as to North American Land Mammal Age with a red-centered dot.
-In a few cases, records have been rejected and the site to which the taxon was assigned shown with a blue-centered dot.
+Blancan-age sites are shown with a yellow-centered dot; Irvingtonian-age sites with a green-centered dot; Rancholabrean with a red-centered dot, and Pleistocene sites not specified as to North American Land Mammal Age with a dark blue-centered dot.
+In a few cases, records have been rejected and the site to which the taxon was assigned shown with a light-blue-centered dot.
 Where a reasonable approximation of the locality of a site cannot be made, a black dot is placed in the center of the dot's color field.
 Usually the dot will be placed near the center of the county involved (some taxa are cited only as Grand Canyon; in those cases, the dot will be placed toward the center of the canyon).

 In the site and taxon accounts, citations usually are to those deemed by me to likely be most useful to the reader.
 In many cases, this is to one of the summaries of Pleistocene taxa (such as Harris 1993c; Morgan and Lucas 2003, 2005).
 Occasionally, in addition to literature cited, other pertinent references may be listed to allow the reader to delve deeper if so inclined.
 In some cases, I have not personally reviewed these references.